 Apply for funding

-Proceeds from Global Pride will support the Pride movement and Pride organizations worldwide.
+Proceeds from Global Pride have been regranted to support the Pride movement and Pride organizations worldwide.
 Pride organizations work on the front lines as beacons of hope and connectivity providing the world’s most vulnerable with human rights and social justice community-based support.
-The proceeds will be distributed into three areas:
+The proceeds have been distributed into three areas:

 - Pride organizations that are in financial distress due to COVID19